The Best Workout Routine for Skinny Beginners

 Bodybuilding is another word with a few different definitions.
 Some people use “bodybuilding” to refer to any type of training that stimulates muscle growth.
 By that definition, bodybuilding lines up perfectly with our goal.

 Among lifters, bodybuilding usually means training for aesthetics.
-That can mean training for muscle growth, but it can also mean dieting down to very low body-fat percentages, getting spray tans, and learning posing routines.
+That can mean training for muscle growth, getting spray tans, learning posing routines, and cutting down to very low body fat percentages (more on how to cut here).

 Still, bodybuilding isn’t quite synonymous with training for muscle growth.
 It’s possible to bulk up without focusing solely on aesthetics.
 We can get even more specific.